isabella232/mobile-services.pt-BR/help/ios/apple-tv-implementation-tvos/tvjs-methods.md

    >[!IMPORTANT]
    >
-   >Se seu aplicativo for atualizado do SDK 3. x da Experience Cloud para o 4. x, a ID de visitante personalizada ou gerada automaticamente anterior será recuperada e armazenada como o identificador do usuário personalizado.
+   >If your app upgrades from the Experience Cloud 3.x to 4.x SDK, the previous custom or automatically generated visitor ID is retrieved and stored as the custom user identifier.
 Isso preserva os dados dos visitantes entre as atualizações de SDK.
 Para novas instalações no SDK 4.x, o identificador do usuário é nil até sua definição.

    * Esta é a sintaxe para este método: